KirilStrezikozin/BakeMaster-Blender-Addon/README.md

 ### Update BakeMaster

 Once a newer version of BakeMaster becomes available, uninstall all the previous versions. <br /> Download the newer one.
-Follow the steps in the sections above to install it into Blender. <br /> A new version will be announced in the <a href=""><span style="color:red">Announcements</span></a>.
+Follow the steps in the sections above to install it into Blender. <br /> A new version will be announced in the <a href="https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon/discussions/categories/announcements">Announcements</a>.

 <a href="https://bakemaster-blender-addon.readthedocs.io/en/latest/start/install/index.html">Read more 📖</a>